 (< = less than; > = more than)

 Your goal is to reduce body fat percentage whilst maintaining (or possibly increasing) body muscle percentage through a good nutritious plan and training programme.
-This will keep your metabolism spiked up, maximizing the fat burning process.
+This will keep your metabolism spiked up, maximising the fat burning process.

 There is no scientific evidence demonstrating supplement benefits on weight loss and some even have potential side effects (Ríos-Hoyo & Guitiérrez-Salmeán, 2016)